Fresco Blush by Laura Mercier – Swatch and Review

 This blush does wear well throughout the day.
 So no complaints there.

 Note that you do get a generous amount of product.
 Fresco has 6g compared to Nars Tempted at 4.8g, Hourglass Brilliant Nude at 4.2g, Clinique Nude Pop at 3.5g, and Essence Bespoke at 5g.
 So that’s nice!

 If you’ve tried this blush, let me know what you think in the comments!

 Thank you for reading!
 I hope you found this post helpful.
 Please consider subscribing to this blog via email.
-You can also follow me on Instagram (@stefsedge), Youtube (Stef’s Edge), and even Pinterest (also Stef’s Edge)!
+You can also follow me on Instagram (@stefsedge), and even Pinterest (also Stef’s Edge)!
 You can even bookmark my site in your browser to make it easy to return.
-Pinning images from this post to Pinterest is a great way to help support my blog!
+Using my affiliate links to shop or pinning images from this post to Pinterest is a great way to help support my blog!

 I’m not a fan of random flecks of glitter in blushes either.
 By the way, I have a mini deluxe sample of a different shade of blush from Laura Mercier.
 It took quite a bit of building up to show on me, but I couldn’t tell if it was because the formula is a sheer-buildable type or if it’s purely because the shade was just slightly too light for me.
 What would you say is the pigmentation level of these blushes?
 I’m guessing there could also be a difference in how hard to sample is pressed versus the full size product.